CheckoutFinland/psp-api/docs/README.md

 #### Redirect and callback URL parameters

-Once the payment is complete, or cancelled, normally the client browser is redirected to the merchant provided URL.
+Once the payment is complete, or cancelled, the client browser is normally redirected to the merchant provided URL.
 If merchant has provided a callback URL, it will be called too.

 <p class="warning">
   The URLs may be called multiple times.
-Merchant web shop must be able to handle multiple requests.
+The merchant web shop must be able to handle multiple requests for the same purchase.
 </p>

 The payment information is available in the query string parameters of the client request.
 For example, if the `redirectUrls.success` value was `https://example.org`, it would be accessed with parameters appended: